Topological lower bounds on the sizes of simplicial complexes and simplicial sets: Introduction

 Here is an example of use of Theorem~\ref{theorem:orbits}:

-\begin{corollary} Let $X$ be a simplicial complex or a regular simplicial set with cohomology classes $\xi_1,\ldots,\xi_n\in H^1(X;\mathbb Z_2)$ with non-zero product.
+\begin{corollary} Let $X$ be a simplicial set such that all its closed faces are contractible.
+Let $X$ have cohomology classes $\xi_1,\ldots,\xi_n\in H^1(X;\mathbb F_2)$ with non-zero product.
 Then $X$ has at least $2^n$ faces of dimension $n$. \end{corollary}

-\begin{example} In particular, any simplicial complex or a regular simplicial set homeomorphic to the $n$-torus $(S^1)^n$ or to the $n$-dimensional real projective space $\R P^n$ has at least $2^n$ faces of dimension $n$.
+\begin{example} In particular, any simplicial set with all faces contractible (this is a non-trivial requirement for a simplicial set) and homeomorphic (or homotopically equivalent) to the $n$-torus $(S^1)^n$ or to the $n$-dimensional real projective space $\R P^n$ has at least $2^n$ faces of dimension $n$.

-For presentations of $\R P^n$ as a regular simplicial complex this bound is sharp.
-By identifying the opposite points of the boundary of the $(n+1)$-dimensional crosspolytope we get a regular simplicial set homeomorphic to $\R P^n$ with exactly $2^n$ faces of dimension $n$. \end{example}
+For simplicial sets representing $\R P^n$ this bound is sharp.
+By identifying the opposite points of the boundary of the $(n+1)$-dimensional crosspolytope we get a simplicial set homeomorphic to $\R P^n$ with exactly $2^n$ faces of dimension $n$, all whose faces are embedded simplices and so contractible. \end{example}